 6. Use positive reinforcement

 A good way to teach children to develop self-control is by using positive reinforcement.
 Give your child a reward or a bonus for the times they show self-control under challenging situations.
-These reinforcements and rewards can act as a motivator and encourage your child to practice restraint and gradually become a part of their nature.
+These reinforcements and rewards can act as motivators and encourage your child to practice restraint.
+This gradually becomes a part of their nature.

 7. Implement time-outs

 Time-outs are an effective tactic to help young children develop self-control.
 Give them a time-out when they do not obey instructions repeatedly.
 Keep the time-out short.
 You can set aside a ‘naughty stair’ or a ‘naughty chair’ and make your child sit on it as part of their time-out.
 You could also cut down their playtime or assign them chores for their irregular behavior.

 8. Talk them through

 Many young children become volatile or lose control because they cannot vent out their feelings and emotions safely.
 If you notice your child losing self-control in a situation, talk to them.
 Instill trust in them and let them know that you are always there for them if they need to discuss a problem.
 Not knowing whom to approach can be why your child loses self-control.
 So, always keep the communication channels open.